How To Hire The Right Team For Your Home Renovation

 Does ESA Only deal With Electrical?

 Yes, the Electrical Safety Authority (ESA) deals only with electrical and your electrician or a company providing an electrical contractor.
-You should let them know right away that you need to open a permit and they will open it using your name and address and you'll have your permit number.
+You should let them know right away that you need to open a permit, they will open it using your name and address and you'll have your permit number.

 Find A Licensed Electrical Contractor In Your Area At Findacontractor.esasafe.com/